KedarPanchal/LSPP/README.md

 [Windows troubleshooting](#troubleshooting-on-windows) section of this README.

 ### Linux or macOS
 Run the `install.sh` shell script in a terminal instance.
-Afterward, to add `lspp` to your path, add the following line to your `~/.bashrc` or `~/.bash_profile` file:
+Afterward add `lspp` to your path by adding the following line to your `~/.bashrc` or `~/.bash_profile` file:
 ```shell
 export PATH="/<path>/<to>/<lspp>/<parent>:$PATH";